 Our project management team split the work into phases so that we could focus on every step of the project, but still keep the whole picture in mind.
-After the successful migration of the app, both the back-end and front-end, we focused on the new features that needed to be added - like Google authentication, and to fine-tune existing features while making the most out of the information collected through the user testing.
+After the successful migration of the app, both the back-end and front-end, we focused on the new features that needed to be added - like Google authentication and to fine-tune existing features while making the most out of the information collected through the user testing.
 Alice became a tailor-made application for the company staff that makes their daily routine much more comfortable.

 The initial idea was to develop the new client application as a web application, running on a separate web server.
 And for it to be able to coexist with the old AngularJS application.
-Once a new module would be ready in the new client application, we would replace it in the old one - so both applications had to work in parallel, appearing as a same app to the end user.
+Once a new module was ready in the new client application, we would replace it in the old one - so both applications had to work in parallel, appearing as the same app to the end user.
 The AngularJS application depended on the API and had to be modified to be able to be hosted separately on Netlify - this step required a lot of work and a lot of thorough testing to ensure that everything is processed without any errors.
 Existing React application was integrated with the new Electron app, which resulted in the desired product.